dillonHe/EasyEDA-Documents/Tutorial/PCBOrder.md

 <tr>
 </tbody>
 </table>

 Note: The shipping cost is estimated.
 EasyEDA will always try to find the best shipping option.
 If you are in some [Remote Areas](http://raslist.dhl.com/jsp/first.jsp), we will ask you to pay for more or change to some other express service such as Fedex, UPS.
 Sometimes, we will use [Hongkongpost](http://www.hongkongpost.hk/eng/index.htm) for delivery by Airmail.

 ## File Name
-If your gerber files name are good, this will save us a lot of time in checking your design.
+If your Gerber file names are good, this will save us a lot of time in checking your design.
-There are many different PCB design software packages so there are many variations of gerber file names and filename extensions.
+There are many different PCB design software packages so there are many variations of Gerber file names and filename extensions.

 Gerber Type

 ![](images/Gerber_File_name.png)

-If you don't know how to map your files, don't worry about changing the file names please contact support for help.
+If you don't know how to map your files, don't worry about changing the file names and please contact support for help.

-**We encourage you to use our free online [gerber viewer](https://gerber-viewer.easyeda.com/) to check your gerber files before place an order.**
+**We encourage you to use our free online [gerber viewer](https://gerber-viewer.easyeda.com/) to check your gerber files before placing an order.**

 ## E-Test
 All PCBs undergo a 100% AOI (Automated Optical Inspection) to make sure that all tracks and pads are connected.